MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scsm/lab-env.md

     - Restrict access to the restored database

       For more information, see [Restore Database \(Options Page\)](/sql/relational-databases/backup-restore/restore-database-options-page)
 11. Optionally, you can restore the database to a new location by specifying a new restore destination for each file in **Restore the database files as**.
-For more information see [Restore Database \(Options Page\)](/sql/relational-databases/backup-restore/restore-database-options-page).
+For more information, see [Restore Database \(Options Page\)](/sql/relational-databases/backup-restore/restore-database-options-page).
 12. In the **Recovery state** panel, select one of the following options most appropriate for your environment:
     - **Leave the database ready to use by rolling back the uncommitted transactions.
 Additional transaction logs cannot be restored. \(RESTORE WITH RECOVERY\)**